implement

 Phase 0: Select Task & Move to In-Progress

-1. Resolves the task file — checks in-progress/ first, then todo/
+1. Resolves the task file by checking in-progress/ first, then todo/

 2. Moves the task from todo/ to in-progress/